charles-cooper/lz4hs/README.md

 lz4 r131

-Still very much a work in progress. `decompress` is implemented but not yet lazily. `compress` is in the works.
+Still very much a work in progress. `decompress` is implemented, `compress` is in the works.